 - Topic Targeting: Allows users to target a group of websites that fit within a certain topic.

-- Interest Targeting: Google has access to several data-points on its users, which allows you to serve display ads based on the interests of searchers.
+- Interest Targeting: Google has access to several data-points on its users, which allows you to serve display ads based on what users are entering into the search engine.
 These are then segmented into two further categories:

 - Affinity: Analyzes overall topics and interests to build the identity of a specific user.

 - Audience Targeting: Allows you to target users who have already visited your website (remarketing).